 Red Hat rolls out enablement platform

-Encouraging a more skilled and knowledgeable global partner community, Red Hat this week rolled out Red Hat OPEN, the
+Encouraging a more skilled and knowledgeable global partner community, Red Hat this week rolled out Red Hat OPEN, the Red Hat Online Partner Enablement Network, a training and accreditation platform accessible around the clock.

 Available to partners through the Red Hat Partner Center portal, Red Hat OPEN is the warehouse for technical information such as reference architectures, sales and sizing guides, presentations and collateral material, performance benchmarks, white papers, video and training resources.